-Ralph Steinman is a cell biologist whose research focuses on the immune system including the human immune system in the setting of several diseases.
+Ralph Steinman was a cell biologist whose research focused on the immune system including the human immune system in the setting of several diseases.
 He and his collaborators discovered a previously unknown class of immune cells, called dendritic cells.
 Dendritic cells are important and unique accessories in the onset of several immune responses including graft rejection, resistance to tumors, autoimmune diseases, and infections such as AIDS.

 Ralph Steinman is editor of the Journal of Experimental Medicine and serves on numerous editorial and advisory boards.
 He is a member of the National Academy of Sciences USA and has received many international awards including the Freidrich-Sasse, Emil von Behring, and Robert Koch Prizes, the Rudolf Virchow and Coley Medals.